 More digitally connected, more dependent on cybersecurity

-In remarks to open the discussion, Boston Fed First Vice President Ken Montgomery said cybersecurity has become more important than ever as cyber criminals seize new opportunities for attack in our expanding digital world, he said.
+In remarks to open the discussion, Boston Fed First Vice President Ken Montgomery said cybersecurity has become more important than ever as cyber criminals seize new opportunities for attack in our expanding digital world.

 “Cyberattacks have become more systematic, and firms are being maliciously targeted for maximum effect,” Montgomery said.
 “Creative solutions like those driven by the ACSC must be found to address cyber risks.”

 The high demand for “a healthy cybersecurity environment” has indeed increased the need for skilled technology workers, said Corey Thomas, CEO of the cybersecurity company Rapid7.
 He added that he’s noticed COVID-19 has also changed those employees’ expectations about where they can do their jobs.

 “They're just like, you know, I kind of like this aspect of living wherever I want to, so maybe I'm going to go to … a lower cost of living area and improve my quality of life,” he said.